Welcome to the ultimate Seattle summer bucket list!

 Summer is one of the best times to spot a whale in the Seattle area!
 We have a comprehensive guide to whale-watching in Seattle.

 It’s hard to find better oysters than the ones in Seattle.
-Try Taylor Shellfish Oyster Bar, Elliott’s Oyster House, and The Walrus & The Carpenter for some of the best oysters in Seattle.
+See our guide to the best seafood restaurants in Seattle.

 Have fun completing your Seattle summer bucket list!